Notes for Guidance - Bankruptcy (Scotland) Act 2016 (as amended)

 The trustee must provide a report on BASYS, without delay, 10 months after the date of the award of bankruptcy.

-AST expects trustees to have submitted their report within three weeks of the end of the 10 month period.
+The BAI team expects trustees to have submitted their report within three weeks of the end of the 10 month period.
 If the report is submitted after this period the trustee should include in their report an explanation why the report could not be submitted within this period.

 When a trustee consistently fails to submit reports timeously, without good cause, consideration will be given to making a report to their professional body.